Manage Workspaces and Deployments on Astro Private Cloud

 A Workspace is the highest level of organization in Astro Private Cloud.
-From a Workspace, you can manage a collection of Clusters (which function as Data Planes), their associated Airflow Deployments, and the set of users with varying levels of access to those resources.
+From a Workspace, you can manage a collection of Clusters (which function as data planes).

-With the separated CP/DP architecture introduced in Astro Private Cloud 1.0:
+With the separated control plane (CP)/data plane (DP) architecture in Astro Private Cloud:

-• The Control Plane (CP) hosts the Astro Private Cloud UI, API, and global services.
+• The CP hosts the Astro Private Cloud UI, API, and global services.

-• A Cluster represents a Data Plane (DP) and is where Airflow Deployments are created and run.
+• A Cluster represents a DP and is where Airflow Deployments are created and run.

-This guide walks through best practices for creating and managing Workspaces as a Workspace Admin.
+This page covers creating and managing Workspaces as a Workspace Admin.
 It’s organized by the four tabs available from a Workspace’s menu in the Astro Private Cloud UI:

 • Workspace Settings > General